 This section describes the different methods to upgrade the SBC Core (SBC 5000 series, SBC 7000 series and SBC SWe) application.

-When an SBC software maintenance upgrade is available, it is mainly posted on the Sonus TAC site and the SalesForce Global Support Portal.
-Refer to Downloading the Software from SalesForce for more information.
+When the SBC upgrade is available, it is mainly posted on the SalesForce customer portal.
+Refer to Downloading the Software from Salesforce for more information.

 Live Software Upgrade (LSWU)

-LSWU allows the user to upgrade the SBC application software without dropping the active stable calls.
-This upgrade is mainly recommended for redundant or High Availability SBC systems.
-Refer to Live Software Upgrade using CLI for more information on LSWU.
+LSWU allows the user to upgrade the SBC application software on High Availability (HA) pairs without impacting the service (call drops).
+This is mainly recommended for HA SBC systems.
+LSWU can also be performed on SBC EMA and SBC EMA Platform Mode.
+Refer to Live Software Upgrade using CLI and System Administration - Software Install-Upgrade for more information.